-Nuanced And Tactical Cold Calling To Drive Sales In 2021 And Beyond
+Nuanced and Tactical Cold Calling to Drive Sales in 2022 and Beyond

 On the surface, cold calling can feel outdated and intrusive.
-However, in the modern B2B sales world, the strategy has evolved.
-Reps with a sound process put themselves in position to be helpful by understanding how present value to a prospect.
-This isn’t by accident.
-They have the tools and strategies in place to do due diligence.
+However, in the modern B2B sales world, the strategy has evolved to make it more effective.
+Reps with a sound process put themselves in position to be helpful by understanding how to present value to a prospect.

 This isn’t by accident — they have the tools and strategies in place to perform the right research.
 In other words, if you do your homework, a cold call should feel less like a pop quiz, and more like a test that you can ace.